Human trafficking happens everywhere.

 We learned that it’s a global crime with no geographical or economic bounds.
 But you may ask yourself: if human trafficking is such a big problem, where does it happen?

-In the second post of this five-part series, we’ll explore where this crime exists.
+In the second post of this three-part series, we’ll explore where this crime exists.